paulo101977/esp32_nesemu/README.rst

 This is a much-needed cleanup of the the quick and dirty port of Nofrendo, a Nintendo Entertainment System emulator (original by Espressif, https://github.com/espressif/esp32-nesemu).

 I am improving on the PrettyEffect menu that MittisBootloop created as well.
 His in-game menu is so nicely done I will do what I can to preserve that feature as I add more in-game stuff.
+Currently I have added SRAM support for save games as well as speed-adjustable turbo buttons.

 Caution: Fullscreen can cause graphical glitches and it has bad sound.